 If you’re looking for the best fish and chips in the midlands then the Black Country Museum is the place for you.
 This open air museum is where history comes to life, and it’s an experience quite unlike any other as buildings such as shops, houses and even a pub have been reconstructed to show what life was like for Black Country residents during the industrial revolution and beyond.
 They even host Peaky Blinders themed evenings and members of course receive discounts on special events, food, drink and additional tickets for friends and family alongside free parking.
 The best thing about a visit is the team of actors who do an excellent job of bringing the experience to life.
 It’s hard to explain but they have an awesome TikTok page you can visit to get a feel for the work they do.

 Pershore Rd, B5 7RL

-Affectionately known by locals as the nature centre which was it’s name many moons ago, it is hard to believe that such a lovely variety of animals lives behind the fence along the Pershore road, adjacent to Cannon Hill Park.
+Affectionately known by locals as the nature centre which was it’s name many moons ago, or teh Birmingham Zoo, it is hard to believe that such a lovely variety of animals lives behind the fence along the Pershore road, adjacent to Cannon Hill Park.
 A family season ticket is £86 (two adults and three children).
 This season ticket grants you year round access – highlights include the red pandas, the new pair of otters Charlie and Ceri, and the reptile house which is home to all manner of creatures.
 The conservation centre has its own cafe with an indoor play area too which is a bonus for rainy days and ideal for little ones.

 Weston Under Lizard, TF11 8LE